-(1) On 18 December 2017, Tianrui Cement Group Company Limited ("Tianrui Cement"), a wholly owned subsidiary of the Company, and Pingdingshan Ruiping Shilong Cement Company Limited ("Ruiping Shilong") entered into the supplemental clinker supply framework agreement (the "Supplemental Clinker Supply Framework Agreement") pursuant to which Tianrui Cement agreed to purchase the clinker from Ruiping Shilong.
+(1) On 16 October 2019, Tianrui Cement Group Company Limited ("Tianrui Cement"), a wholly owned subsidiary of the Company, and Pingdingshan Ruiping Shilong Cement Company Limited ("Ruiping Shilong") entered into the clinker supply framework agreement (the "Clinker Supply Framework Agreement") pursuant to which Tianrui Cement agreed to purchase the clinker from Ruiping Shilong.
 The prices payable by Tianrui Cement for the clinker will be agreed following arm's length negotiations between relevant parties with reference to the prevailing market price of clinker in Pingdingshan, Henan province, with terms no less favorable than those available from independent third parties.